rahulraimau/redit_persona/README.md

 Output:

-The script creates a reddit_personas directory in the same folder as the script.
+The script creates a reddit_personas directory in the project folder.
-A text file named <username>_persona.txt is generated, containing the user persona with cited posts/comments.
+A text file named <username>_persona.txt is generated, containing the user persona with citations.